Maximal subgroups of free projection- and idempotent-generated semigroups with applications to partition monoids: Preliminaries

 where $X_P:=\{ x_p\colon p\in P\}$, and where the product $pqp$ is taken in $S$.
 Note that $pq$ itself need not belong to $P$, but $pqp$ always does; see~\ref{it:RS3} and \ref{it:RS7}.
 The following facts include some that are proved in \cite{EGMR}, and some simple consequences:

 \begin{enumerate}[label=\textup{\textsf{(PG\arabic*)}},leftmargin=13mm] \item The mapping $x_p\mapsto p$ extends to a homomorphism $\pi\colon \PG(P)\rightarrow S$.
 The image of $\pi$ is the (regular $*$-)subsemigroup $\langle P\rangle$ of $S$ generated by the projections, which coincides with the subsemigroup generated by the idempotents.
 See \cite[Theorem 5.8]{EGMR}. \item $\sfP(\PG(P))=X_P$, and the restriction of $\pi$ to $X_P$ is an isomorphism of projection algebras.
 Again see \cite[Theorem 5.8]{EGMR}. \item Consequently, the homomorphism $\pi$ induces bijections between the sets of $\D$-, $\R$-, $\L$- and $\H$-classes of $\PG(P)$ and $\langle P\rangle$.
 It also induces an isomorphism between the biordered sets of idempotents of $\PG(P)$ and $\langle P\rangle$. \item It also follows that for every projection $p\in \sfP(S)$, the homomorphism $\pi$ induces a surmorphism from the maximal subgroup of $\PG(P)$ containing $x_p$ onto the maximal subgroup of $\langle P\rangle $ containing~$p$. \item Letting $E = \sfE(P)$ be the biordered set associated with $P$ as per \ref{it:RS12}, the mapping ${x_e\mapsto x_{ee^*}x_{e^*e}}$ ($e\in E$) induces a surmorphism $\theta\colon \IG(E)\rightarrow \PG(P)$.
+Recall here that~$x_e$ is a typical generator of $\IG(E)$, and that $ee^*$ and $e^*e$ are both projections by \ref{it:RS2}.
 See \cite[p45 and the proof of Theorem 7.10]{EGMR}. \item Again, the surmorphism $\theta$ induces bijections between the sets of regular $\D$-, $\R$- and $\L$-classes of $\IG(E)$ and (all) the $\D$-, $\R$- and $\L$-classes of $\PG(P)$, an isomorphism between their biordered sets of idempotents, and surmorphisms from maximal subgroups of $\IG(E)$ onto the corresponding maximal subgroups of $\PG(P)$.
 See \ref{it:IG2}, \ref{it:RS12} and \ref{it:PG2}. \item Analogous statements hold about the relationship between $\RIG(E)$ and $\PG(P)$.
 See \ref{it:RIG2}, \ref{it:RS12} and \ref{it:PG2}. \end{enumerate}